Moving to the UK: Relocation Guide

 How to get a UK National Insurance number

 Once employees have their BRP card, they should have details of their NI number and should not have to reapply for one.
-If there are issues with obtaining a NI number or if employees are traveling with their partner or spouse who does not have one, they can go to the website here and apply.
+If there are issues with obtaining a NI number or if employees are traveling with their partner or spouse who does not have one, they can go to the government website and apply.

 Finding accommodation when moving to the UK